olegp/common-node/README.md

   * `chat.js` - Telnet chat server, compare this to an [async implementation](http://pastebin.com/Rhbbr6Tf)

 For more usage examples, please refer to the tests in the  [common-node/test](https://github.com/olegp/common-node/tree/master/test) directory.

+If you're looking for an Express like framework that works with Common Node, take a look at [Stick](https://github.com/olegp/stick/), in particular the [skeleton app](https://github.com/olegp/stick/tree/master/examples/skeleton) in examples.

+Common Node also works well with [CoffeeScript](http://coffeescript.org/), check out [this example](https://gist.github.com/1447709).

 ### Documentation